borkdude/glam/README.md

    :artifact/executables ["bb.exe"]}]}
 ```

-To install packages and get a path in return:
+To install packages for the current shell:

 ``` clojure
 $ glam install clj-kondo/clj-kondo org.babashka/babashka
 ```

-Now `clj-kondo` and `bb` are available in the current shell, but not globally:
+Now `clj-kondo` and `bb` are available:

 ``` clojure
 $ which bb